bozsahin/cogs579/README.md

 (NB. main readings for references to weekly reads.
 Number 0 is the textbook.)

 W1-2: Why philosophers should care about computer science,
-         and computer scientists should care about philosophy (0:ch.1-3; 3:ch.1; 11:ch.0-1)
+         and computer scientists should care about philosophy (0:ch.1-3)

-W3-4: Programs in our lives; the compute cycle: encoding and decoding versus interpretation (10; 13)
+W3-4: Programs in our lives; the compute cycle: encoding and decoding versus interpretation (9,11)

 W5:  Does nature compute?
-Representation, the monad  and the computer (7; 14)

-W6: Philosophy and computational complexity (5; 8)

-(the rest is SUBJECT TO CHANGE per term, depending on student topics)

-W7: The digital/analog dichotomy fallacy: what is a computer?
-(0:ch.6; 6; 3:ch.24)

-W8-9: Where is computer science in the cycle of scientific revolutions?
-(1; 2; 3:ch.23)

-W10-11: Digital ethics and the human in the loop (0:part V; 3:ch.5)

-W12: Physics and computers: Is information an observable?
-(3:ch.13; 14; 15)

-W13-14: Exploration with the computer: complexity, algorithmic discovery, heuristics (3:ch.7/8/18; 4; 9; 11:ch.4)
+Representation (6,8)

+W6: Clarifying the terms of philosophical discussion: preliminary stuff related to  quantum and 'nature computes' (13)

+w7: Further clarifying terms of discussion: Programs, intensions and monads (12)

+w8: Panel 1: reassessment so far (all of us)

+W9: Hill discussion (led by Seda) (1)

+W10: Aaronson discussion (led by Taylan) (2)

+W11: Brey discussion (led by Mert) (3)

+W12: Pape & Kok discussion (led by Niloufar) (4)

+W13: Krugel et. al discussion (led by Aysun) (5)

+W14: Panel 2: Overall points to take home (all together)

 <b>Course Conduct</b>